Hedera-helix/rtm_plant_trait_combination/README.md

 ### Installation
 This project includes both python code for model training and R code for RTM data generation.
 Python code is based on tensorflow v2.7.0 and python v3.9.5.
-For further installation details for the python environment, please refer to the python requirement.txt file R code is based on R version 4.1.0 "Camp Pontanezen".
+For further installation details for the python environment, please refer to the python requirement.txt file.

+R code is based on R version 4.1.0 "Camp Pontanezen".

 ### Data availability
 The original dataset and RTM data are not included.
 Pls contact us in case you need them.